 The cold call is designed to pressure you into making a deposit immediately without considering the potential consequences.
 It doesn’t matter if you don’t have the money or want to do some more research before you play for real money; they want you to deposit right now.
 Don’t fall for it.
 Nobody ever made a good business decision by succumbing to a high pressure phone call.

 The thing to remember with these warning signs is that they are not perfect.
 Scam sportsbooks are always changing tactics and coming up with new ways to swindle innocent punters.
 Furthermore, not all of these warning signs is an ironclad indictment.
 Sometimes other people come in and cause problems for bookmakers that are not the fault of the bookmaker.

 For example, most online betting sites have affiliate programs that pay money to people like you and me in return for recommending our friends.
 Sometimes, a person will sign up for an affiliate program and then send out batches of spam e-mails purportedly from the bookmaker.
 These spammers are hoping to get signups and earn commissions, but they make the bookmaker look like the guilty party by sending e-mails with that company’s logo.

 Your best bet will always be to stick with well-known, big-name betting sites.
 Here at BestBettingSites.com, we only review and recommend the biggest names in the industry because we are well aware of the risks that come with signing up and depositing at unknown websites.

 It would probably be more exciting if we branched out and talked more about lesser-known sites, but there’s a reason we stick to the same old, tried-and-true bookmakers.
 It’s because they work.
-Longstanding betting sites such as Bet365 and William Hill have been licensed, regulated and paying winners for years.
+Longstanding betting sites such as William Hill have been licensed, regulated and paying winners for years.
 As the old saying goes, “if it ain’t broke, don’t fix it.”